xbeat/Machine-Learning/README.md

 Introduction to Autoencoders

 Autoencoders are neural networks designed to learn efficient data representations in an unsupervised manner.
 They compress input data into a lower-dimensional space and then reconstruct it, aiming to minimize the difference between the input and output.

+## Singular Value Decomposition (SVD) in Machine Learning

+Introduction to Singular Value Decomposition (SVD)

+Singular Value Decomposition is a fundamental technique in linear algebra with widespread applications in machine learning and AI.
+It decomposes a matrix into three matrices, revealing important properties of the original matrix.
+This decomposition is crucial for dimensionality reduction, feature extraction, and noise reduction in various ML tasks.

 ## Exploring Modern Fourier Analysis with Python